How Many Words Should a Blog Post Be?

-The research is clear: In general, blogs post should be more than 1,000 words.
-And the longer your post, the more likely it is to rank higher in Google searches.
+In general, blog posts should be more than 1,000 words.
+And longer content is more likely to rank higher in Google searches.

-That’s why the most successful blog posts are 1,000 words or more, with an optimum length of 1,600 words per blog post.
+That’s why the most successful blogs publish weekly posts at around 1,000 words or more.
 This length keeps reading time under six minutes on average.
 Your readers are 94% more likely to read your posts to the end when you keep it within that six-minute margin.

 Write 1,000-Plus Word Blog Posts as a Rule of Thumb